manuelbieh/react-book/advanced-concepts/render-props-and-functions-as-a-child.md

 # Functions as a Child and Render Props

 **Functions as a Child** \(FaaC for short\) and **Render Props** are treated separately in the official React documentation.
-However, **Functions as Children** are already mentioned in the **Render Props** hinting at the fact that they are similar if a little different.
+However, **Functions as Children** are already mentioned in the **Render Props** hinting at the fact that they are similar — if a little different.
 Thus, I'd like to discuss them both at the same time.
-But what even are they?
+But what are they even?

 **Functions as a Child** \(also called **Functions as Children**\) and **Render Props** are patterns which allow you to bundle business or application logic in some sort of overarching component - similar to a **Higher Order Component**.
 In contrast to a HOC though, a function is called which is passed the relevant data as a parameter \(as opposed to returning a new component which receives data as props\).
-The function takes the form of a child element of the relevant component in the **Function as Children** pattern \(so `this.props.cildren`\).
+The function takes the form of a child element of the relevant component in the **Function as Children** pattern \(so `this.props.children`\).
 The **Render Props** pattern on the other hand introduces the function as a Prop with the name of `render` \(or any other name\).

 We've learned that the value of a prop in JSX can be any valid JavaScript expression.
-As invoked functions can also return expressions, we can also use the return value of said function as a prop.
+As invoked functions can also return expressions, we can also use the return value of this function as a prop.
 Strings, Booleans, Arrays, Objects, other React elements and `null` can also be passed as props. `children` are a special form of props, meaning that both of these lines will result in the same output when rendered:

 ```jsx
 <MyComponent>I am a child element</MyComponent>